EightBitGuru/FAST-40/README.md

     [Your_VICE_Path]\bin\xvic.exe -memory 0,1 -cartA fast40.bin

-* The cartridge auto-starts via the standard **A0CBM** signature-detection mechanism.
+* The cartridge auto-starts via the standard Commodore **A0CBM** signature-detection mechanism.

 * Both PAL and NTSC video standards are supported.